 For a proper deep clean, you’ll need:

-• Mild, non-detergent soap: Dish soap can be used sparingly for spot cleaning, but a cleaner specifically designed for outdoor gear and tents (e.g., Nikwax Tech Wash) is preferable for overall cleaning as household detergents can strip waterproofing.
+- Mild, non-detergent soap: A cleaner specifically designed for outdoor gear and tents (e.g., Nikwax Tech Wash) is preferable for overall cleaning; household detergents can strip waterproofing.

 Cleaning Process

-1. Brush and Shake: Start by brushing off any loose dirt, sand, or debris from both the interior and exterior of the tent while it’s set up or laid out.
+- Brush and Shake: Brush off any loose dirt, sand, or debris from both the interior and exterior of the tent.
 Shake it out thoroughly.

-2. Spot Clean: For extra-dirty areas or stubborn stains (like pine sap or bird droppings), gently spot clean with a cloth or sponge and a small amount of mild dish soap.
-For pine sap, mineral oil or alcohol-based products like hand sanitizer can be effective, followed by thorough rinsing.
+- Spot Clean: For extra-dirty areas or stubborn stains (like pine sap or bird droppings), gently spot clean with a cloth or sponge and a small amount of mild dish soap.
+For pine sap, mineral oil or alcohol-based products can be effective, followed by thorough rinsing.

-4. Soak the Tent: Fill a large tub with cool to lukewarm water and add your chosen tent cleaner according to its instructions.
+- Soak the Tent: Fill a large tub with cool to lukewarm water and add your chosen tent cleaner according to its instructions.
 Submerge the tent body and rainfly completely.
-Gently agitate the water by hand and knead the tent to ensure water reaches all areas.
+Gently agitate the water by hand and knead the tent.
 Allow it to soak for the recommended duration (e.g., 20 minutes).

-5. Rinse Thoroughly: Drain the dirty water and refill the tub with clean water.
-Rinse the tent thoroughly, repeating this process several times until all soap residue is gone and the water runs clear.
+- Rinse Thoroughly: Drain the dirty water and refill the tub with clean water.
+Rinse the tent thoroughly, repeating until all soap residue is gone and the water runs clear.

 Drying Thoroughly

 This is arguably the most critical step.
-A tent put away even slightly damp will almost certainly develop mildew, which causes unpleasant odors and irreversible damage to waterproof coatings.
+A tent put away even slightly damp will almost certainly develop mildew, causing unpleasant odors and irreversible damage to waterproof coatings.

 Restoring and Repairing Your Tent: Extending Its Lifespan